Plywood Insulation Value: R-Value by Thickness and What It Means

 R-Value by Thickness — Quick Reference

-The values below use a working figure of about R-1.25 per inch for plywood.
-Real panels vary with species and moisture, so treat these as planning numbers, not lab certificates.
+Planning numbers at about R-1.25 per inch.
+Real panels drift with species and moisture, so these are not lab certificates.

 The pattern is linear: double the thickness, double the R-value.
 That linearity is also the limit.
 To reach the R-13 to R-21 that a code-compliant wall cavity needs, you would stack ten to seventeen inches of solid plywood, which no one does.
 The panel earns its place structurally, and the insulation layer earns its place thermally.